 At Canisius, the learning experience is one of quality and value.
 Our full-time professors are trained specialists who hold PhDs in their areas of expertise and actively engage in research pertinent to their interests.

 Hands-on experience is central to the Canisius biology program.
 Students have access to state-of-the art instrumentation for both course work and research.
 Additionally, students are encouraged to participate in research with Canisius faculty or to work with individuals at other local research institutions.
-Teaching assistantships and internships as research trainees are available to qualified applicants that develop additional skills not normally offered in undergraduate courses.
 The goal is to help our students apply knowledge acquired in coursework to real-world situations.

 The biology curriculum combines lectures and a hands-on learning experience in both its core and elective courses.
 The elective courses offered cover a variety of biological fields, which allow students to sample many areas of biology or to investigate more thoroughly specific areas of special interest.